techplayz32/yayaras/README.md

 yara-python>=4.5.1
 ```

+## Supported Malware

+You can see in [MALWARE.md](MALWARE.md) which malware supported and detected by YAYARAS, as well you can see which planed in the future.

 ## License

 YAYARAS is open-source software licensed under the **GNU General Public License v3 (GPLv3)**.
 See the full [LICENSE](LICENSE) file for details.